-Average body temperature can vary between 95.7ºF (35.4ºC) and 98.9ºF (37.2ºC), but a high temperature is only considered to be a fever when the temperature under your armpit, i.e., the axillary temperature is higher than 100.4ºF (38ºC), as it is easy for your body to reach a temperature of 99.5ºF (37.5ºC) when it’s very hot or when you have many layers of clothes on.
+Average body temperature can vary between 95.7ºF (35.4ºC) and 98.9ºF (37.2ºC), but a high temperature is only considered to be a fever when the temperature under the armpit (the axillary temperature) is higher than 100.4ºF (38ºC).
+This is because temperatures between 98.9 and 100.4ºF can be easily achieved when it’s very hot outside or when you have many layers of clothes on.

-The safest way to find out if you have a fever is using a thermometer to measure your temperature.
+The most accurate way to determine whether you have a fever is by using a thermometer to measure your temperature.
 Placing a hand on the forehead or neck to assess whether a fever is present is not sufficient.

-If the temperature of your armpit goes over 102.2ºF (39ºC), please go straight to the emergency department, as a high fever can cause seizures or put your life in danger.
+If your axillary temperature exceeds 102.2ºF (39ºC), you should seek medical attention, as a high fever can cause seizures or put your life in danger.

 - Glass or digital thermometer: place the metal tip into the armpit, anus or mouth in direct contact with the skin or the mucous membranes and wait for at least 3 minutes, or until the thermometer makes a sound before you check your temperature;

 - Infrared thermometer: place the tip of the thermometer on your forehead or inside the ear canal and press the button.
 After the beep, the temperature will come up on the thermometer immediately.

 Body temperature should be measured at rest.
 You should not check your temperature after exercising or after a shower or bath as these situations will cause a temporary increase in temperature, and will not provide an accurate reading of actual body temperature.

 Digital thermometers are the most comfortable and accurate thermometers to use in adults.
 However, any thermometer is trustworthy, as long as it is used correctly.
 The only type of thermometer we do not advise is the mercury thermometer, as it can cause poisoning if it breaks.